ItsHarper/nushell.github.io/commands/docs/bits_not.md

 ## Flags

  -  `--signed, -s`: always treat input number as a signed number
- -  `--number-bytes, -n {int}`: the size of unsigned number in bytes, it can be 1, 2, 4, 8, auto
+ -  `--number-bytes, -n <int>`: the size of unsigned number in bytes, it can be 1, 2, 4, 8, auto

 ## Input/output types: